EccoMassimo/dotfiles/README.md

 - To create a symbolic link use this command:
 `sudo ln -s ~/Programs/PROGRAM/PROGRAM_RUN_FILE /usr/bin/SYMLINK_NAME`

+### Git

+- Configure the Git default editor with this command:

+- `git config core.editor vim`

 ### Yay

 - Install the Yay AUR helper from git and use makepkg to built it.